Congratulations on Your Admission!

 A variety of on- and off-campus living arrangements are available to all students (except UCF Online students).
 If you are interested in living in the residence halls, apply as soon as possible.
 It is recommended that you complete an application before the end of March.

-You must register for a Knights Email account before you attend Orientation and register for classes.
-Once you register for classes, official UCF communication will only be sent to your Knights Email — no other email address will be used.
+Admitted students will be provided with a UCF email address.
+Once you register for classes, official UCF communication will only be sent to your UCF email — no other email address will be used.

 Submit Required Documents

-Prior to registration, you must submit a completed immunization form provided by UCF Health Services.
+Prior to registration, you must submit a completed Immunization Health History form provided by UCF Health Services.
 If this is not completed prior to your Orientation session, you will not be able to register for classes during Orientation.

 Residency for Tuition Purposes